orbs-network/website/content/blog/SecondContest/blog.md

 🏆 Prize: winners will get one NFT from Orbso Mobsters NFT cards collection, while the first prize winner 🥇 will get an NFT from a group of 7 unique Orbso NFTs - Orbso Boss!

-"These are the NFTs you can win this week + 1 unique Orbso Boss:"
+### These are the NFTs you can win this week + 1 unique Orbso Boss:

 ![](/assets/img/blog/SecondContest-images/image2.jpg)